Do You Really Need Travel Insurance?

 A nice meal, an extra museum trip or even just a souvenir… just think of what you could do with the money you would’ve spent on travel insurance.
 After all, you probably wouldn’t have used it anyway—right?
 Maybe.

 That’s true so far as it goes—most people who buy travel insurance don’t make a claim.
 But some people do.
 And others wish they could.
 Because getting into trouble while traveling without insurance coverage and travel assistance may result in a pretty sticky—and expensive—situation.

+Now, back to those sticky and expensive travel emergencies.
 To illustrate the point, let’s take a look at a few difficulties that thousands of travelers find themselves in each year to see whether you really need travel insurance on your trip.

 Stranded in Texas

 Houston, Texas.
 You landed a few hours ago after taking off from New York, and you’re in the middle of a long layover on the way to Rio.
 Life is good.